-Certified Sterile Processing Technicians are responsible for the sanitation and packaging of surgical instruments in hospitals, doctors’ offices, surgical centers and clinics.
+Certified Sterile Processing Technicians (CSPT) are responsible for the sanitation and packaging of surgical instruments in hospitals, doctors’ offices, surgical centers and clinics.
 They organize and assemble routine and specialty instrument trays and sterilized supplies; operate and maintain sterilization equipment including sterilizers, aerators and washers; and maintain records and inventory.
-Technicians must be able to stand on their feet for prolonged periods of time; be able to multi-task; and may be required to lift and carry up to 40 pounds.
+Technicians must be able to stand on their feet for prolonged periods of time; be able to multitask; and may be required to lift and carry up to 40 pounds.

 Please be advised that if you have been convicted of a felony, you may not be eligible for clinical experiences, internships, externships or certifications associated with certain allied health courses or programs.
 Those with previous convictions may also find it difficult to secure employment within a health care setting.

 The Essential Job Skills & Career Development course is required to receive a certificate of completion for the CSPT program.

-- Optional Internship (20 hours) fee: $279 or $449 depending on the site chosen by the student.
-Open to present and past CSPT students
+- Optional Internship (20 hours) fee: varies depending on the site chosen by the student.

 - Students meet with the Allied Health Coordinator to select dates for internship.

-- WIOA and CT SNAP approved.
+- WIOA & CT SNAP approved.
 Payment plan available.

-- SNAP scholarships available for qualified applicants, call Shaina Hamel for details 860.773.1454
+- SNAP scholarships available for qualified applicants, call 860.773.1770 for details.

 For more information or to register, contact:

-Complete application packet and fax to 860.606.9732.
+Complete the forms in the registration packet and fax to 860.606.9732.

 Tunxis Community College